Shoe maker Jimmy Choo to step out on London market

 NEW STORES

-Analysts expect Jimmy Choo will aim to be priced in line with sector peer Salvatore Ferragamo of Italy (SFER.MI) which is currently trading on about 12 times next year's core earnings and has a market valuation of 3.75 billion euros.
+Analysts expect Jimmy Choo will aim to be priced in line with sector peer Salvatore Ferragamo of Italy (SFER.MI) which is currently trading on about 12 times next year's core earnings and has a market valuation of 3.75 billion euros (2.95 billion pounds).

 The luxury goods industry is trading on average on about 10 times next year's core profits.